 About $20 at home improvement stores.

-Made of fiber cement, these pads will protect your wooden deck from radiated heat or sparks.
-They come in a variety of colors, shapes, and sizes; most are about 1/4" thick.
+Made of fiber cement, under grill mats will protect your wooden deck from radiant heat and sparks.
+They come in a variety of colors, shapes, and sizes; most are about 1/4″ thick.

-About $30-40 at barbecue specialty stores, home improvement stores, and Amazon.com.
+About $30-40 at barbecue specialty and home improvement stores.

 Chimney Starter Safety Tips